Designing quantum chemistry algorithms with just-in-time compilation

 .
 Although our current implementation relies heavily on handwritten CUDA kernels, it would be preferable to express these routines in a high-level language such as Triton \cite{triton}, Numba \cite{numba}, or JAX \cite{jax2018github}.
 These frameworks offer richer support for kernel fusion, making it easier to embed quantum-chemistry operations within machine-learning pipelines.
 For example, one could fuse the on-the-fly computation of integrals with subsequent matrix–matrix multiplications (not only contraction with density matrices), yielding more efficient end-to-end workflows.
 Further, one could write a customized kernel for the derivatives with respect to contraction coefficients and exponents, then port to an existing auto-differentiation framework \cite{pyscfad}.

 {\bf Supporting more functionalities}.
 A practical quantum‐chemistry workflow requires more than the acceleration of Coulomb and exchange kernels.
-The exchange-correlation functional in DFT, the gradients and Hessians of Coulomb, exchange and exchange-correlation terms, post Hartree-Fock methods, and a wide array of molecular properties are all essential.
-By integrating xQC with GPU4PySCF, users can build sophisticated simulation pipelines, and any of these routines can be further accelerated on demand using JIT compilation.
+The exchange-correlation functional in DFT, the gradients and Hessians of Coulomb, exchange and exchange-correlation terms, post-Hartree-Fock methods, and a wide array of molecular properties are all essential.
+By integrating JoltQC with GPU4PySCF, users can build sophisticated simulation pipelines, and any of these routines can be further accelerated on demand using JIT compilation.